Dilepton Radiation from Strongly Interacting Systems: Experimental aspects of dilepton spectroscopy

 Generally, the bulk of the background pairs can be grouped into three categories: (1) wrong combinations of leptons from two fully reconstructed true signal pairs, (2) pairs which contain at least one lepton from an incompletely detected pair or (3) pairs which contain at least one falsely identified hadron.
 To the latter, we count also muons originating from weak decays.
 The term combinatorial is chosen here for pairs which result from ``uncorrelated'' processes, \myie do not originate from the same virtual photon.
 The probability for observing such combinatorial pairs

 factorizes, where $P^+(M^+)$ and $P^-(M^-)$ are the probability density functions to observe $M$ leptons in an event.
 In the most general case, $P^{+/-}$ depends on the detector configuration and the event characteristic like, most importantly, collision energy, system size and centrality.
-Moreover, it can be defined as multi-differential probability \mywrt the leptons phase space.
+Moreover, it can be defined as multi-differential probability \mywrt quantities defining the leptons' phase space.
 Indeed, signal spectra have been derived in situations with signal-to-background as low as 1\% \cite{Adare:2015ila}, which then requires a precision in the background determination of a few per mill.
-For step (4) of the reconstruction procedure the lepton samples for both polarities with multiplicities $M^+_{i}$ and $M^-_{i}$ in a given event $i$ are then paired taking all possible combinations which results in
+For step (4) of the reconstruction procedure, outlined above, the lepton samples for both polarities, with multiplicities $M^+_{i}$ and $M^-_{i}$ in a given event $i$, are then paired taking all possible combinations which result in

 unlike-sign pairs.
 Most pairs are of combinatorial type and their multiplicity increases about quadratically with the charged particle multiplicity of the event class.
-This is easily understood from the fact that pions, which are the lightest and hence most abundant hadrons coupling to leptons, contribute to background either through weak decays (muons) or through their Dalitz or two photon decays.
-In the latter case, electrons emerge from the external pair conversion of these decay photons.
+This is easily understood from the fact that pions, which are the lightest and hence most abundant hadrons coupling to leptons, contribute to background either through weak decays (muons) or through their Dalitz or conversion of photons.
 The true signal pair distribution $S^{+-}$ is hence obtained from the total pair yield\footnote{The total (unlike-sign same-event) yield is sometimes also called foreground although, in the true sense of the word, foreground does not include the background.} $M^{+-}$ by subtracting the best estimate for the a priori unknown background $B^{+-}$:

 To derive the signal with an anticipated statistical precision $\delta S/S$, the background has to be known with an superior precision of